RussianMushroom/Tag-Minigame/README.md

 ## Upcoming Features

-- ~~MySQL support to save players' wins as credits that can be redeemed for item prizes.~~ This is now to be supported by a new plugin called RewardLib (Adds global support for reward systems).
+- ~~MySQL support to save players' wins as credits that can be redeemed for item prizes.~~
+  - This is now to be supported by a new plugin called RewardLib (Adds global support for reward systems).
 - ~~Support for multiple arenas.
-Create an arena using `/tag createarena [arena name]`.~~ Supported since 1.5.5.
+Create an arena using `/tag createarena [arena name]`.~~
+  - Supported since 1.5.5.
+- Support for holographic displays.

 ## Credits